Call To Action 2021

 Those of us in 21st-century museums are forever indebted to them for their courage, imagination, and entrepreneurship.
 As individuals, you honor their legacy and keep their vision alive by:

 Start conversations and talk about gender equity at your workplace, or in your state, regional, or national museum association.

-Identifying actions your museum can take to address equity issues.
+Identify actions your museum can take to address equity issues.
 Advocate among colleagues and champions to move these issues to the top of leadership agendas.

 Museums that can’t state what they believe in

-Making sure your museum’s strategic plan addresses workplace equity at all levels, from board members to staff to volunteers.
+Make sure your museum’s strategic plan addresses workplace equity at all levels, from board members to staff to volunteers.